 The format of the QoS Info field is defined in 9.4.1.17 (QoS Info field) when sent by the AP affiliated with an MLD.

-NOTE—The QoS Info field contains the EDCA Parameter Set Update Count subfield, which indicates when any of the EDCA parameters have changed, including the EDCA parameters, for an HE BSS, the MU EDCA parameters (see 10.2.3.2 (HCF contention based channel access (EDCA))), and for EHT BSS the NSEP EDCA parameters or the NSEP MU EDCA parameters (see 35.10.3 (NSEP priority access procedure)).

 The format of the NSEP MU AC_BE, NSEP MU AC_BK, NSEP MU AC_VI, and NSEP MU AC_VO Parameter Record fields are identical and defined in Figure 9-XXXd (NSEP MU AC Parameter Record field format).